mapr-demos/drill-spot-price-history/README.md

 ## Instance Data

 We queried the instances directory and got back a single column with a JSON "blob" in it.
-This is not real helpful.
-We want to turn the data into multiple columns that we can query.
+This is not terribly helpful.
+We want to turn the data into rows and columns that we can query.
 But there's also complex objects in the data; things like lists and maps inside of other lists and maps.
 So let's use a query that pulls out the data we're interested in and presents it in a tabular form that we can use in further queries.

 Here's what the original query looked like (shortened for brevity):